Nancy LT Hamilton

 You can also use blue, painters tape and it’s not just for “softer stones”.
 First, push down the prongs, into their final positions – then apply the tape.
 Place the tape over the stone, smoosh it into all the areas surrounding the prongs.
 You can make a pushing tool, to push the tape into recesses, from a popsicle stick.
 File a smooth wedge shape, with a fine point.
 You can make the pusher smaller, like in my image, by sawing out part of the popsicle.
 Or, make a more permanent tool from a toothbrush, shaped in the same fashion as the popsicle stick.

-Purchase a Barrette Escapement file.
-Escapement files are very small needle files – only 5 1/2 inches long.
+Escapement files are smaller needle files.
 I usually use two different cuts: a rough cut, like a #2 and a finer cut like a #6.
 Although, you can start with #0 and go through #10!
 But, I don’t think it’s necessary to use that many files.
 Think about the cost of having all those files!
 Good files can run 15.00 – 25.00 or more – EACH.
-Having a full set, of just one file type, could cost you some serious lunch money.
+Having a full set, or just one file type, could cost you some serious lunch money.

 Swiss and/or German cuts of files run, from the roughest, #0, to a #10 for the finest.